@thingts/fs-path - v2.0.0

 Methods

-• Copies this file to a new location.
+• Copies this file or directory to a new location.

 Parameters